 "I walked towards the mirror and I looked like a different person: straight and elegant without effort!"

-Nineteen Feldenkrais Lessons to Help Restore Your Postural Health
+Nineteen Feldenkrais Audio-only Lessons to Help Restore Your Postural Health

 Your posture matters.
-It is the way you carry yourself through life and encounter the world.
-Largely self-created, your postural habits reflect aspects of your early development, your physical history, your habits of self-use, and your relationship to your environment.
+It influences the way you carry yourself through life and encounter the world.
+Partially self-created, your postural habits reflect aspects of your early development, your physical history, your habits of self-use, and your relationship to your environment.

 Healthy posture is: when your skeleton is organized to carry your weight in a comfortable, balanced way without straining your musculature.
 It’s a feeling of being fundamentally supported while upright, uplifted, and able to move around with ease.
 Healthy posture is stable yet flexible and helps to promote a general sense of well-being.